globocom/secDevLabs/owasp-top10-2016-mobile/m4/note-box/README.md

 ## Setup

-Before we start, it's important to mention that this app's code is divided into two parts, a back-end server, which can be found in the `server` folder, and the mobile app's code itself in the `mobile` folder.
+Before we start, it's important to mention that this app's code is divided into two parts: a back-end server, which can be found in the `server` folder, and the mobile app's code itself in the `mobile` folder.
 In order for the app to run as intended, the back-end server must be up and running, but no need to worry, we'll walk you through it! 😁

-To start this intentionally **insecure application**, you will need [Flutter](https://flutter.dev), [Docker][Docker Install] and [Docker Compose][Docker Compose Install].
+To start this intentionally **insecure application**, you will need [Flutter][VS-Code-Flutter], [Docker][Docker Install] and [Docker Compose][Docker Compose Install].
 After forking [secDevLabs](https://github.com/globocom/secDevLabs), you'll need to start the server, which can be done through the commands:

 ### Start server commands: